Cycling: Health effects

 Cycling provides a variety of health benefits and reduces the risk of cancers, heart disease, and diabetes that are prevalent in sedentary lifestyles.
 Cycling on stationary bikes have also been used as part of rehabilitation for lower limb injuries, particularly after hip surgery.
 Individuals who cycle regularly have also reported mental health improvements, including less perceived stress and better vitality.

-The health benefits of cycling outweigh the risks, when cycling is compared to a sedentary lifestyle.
+The health benefits of cycling outweigh the risks when compared to a sedentary lifestyle.
 A Dutch study found that cycling can extend lifespans by up to 14 months, but the risks equated to a reduced lifespan of 40 days or less.
 Mortality rate reduction was found to be directly correlated to the average time spent cycling, totaling to approximately 6500 deaths prevented by cycling.
 Cycling in the Netherlands is often safer than in other parts of the world, so the risk-benefit ratio will be different in other regions.
 Overall, benefits of cycling or walking have been shown to exceed risks by ratios of 9:1 to 96:1 when compared with no exercise at all, including a wide variety of physical and mental outcomes.